• Skip to primary navigation

 instant pot meatloaf ingredients

-The ingredients in this instant pot meatloaf are ground beef (I like to get mine from Butcherbox and you can get free bacon save $15 off of your first box!), grated onion, almond flour (I used my tutorial for how to make almond flour), heavy cream, egg, mustard powder, garlic powder, salt and pepper.
+The ingredients in this instant pot meatloaf are ground beef, grated onion, almond flour (I used my tutorial for how to make almond flour), heavy cream, egg, mustard powder, garlic powder, salt and pepper.

 I used almond flour to keep this meatloaf keto, but you can definitely use breadcrumbs instead.